-Issues in Science and Technology is a forum for discussion of public policy related to science, engineering, and medicine.
+Issues in Science and Technology is a quarterly journal published by the National Academies of Sciences, Engineering, and Medicine and Arizona State University.
+The magazine is a forum for discussion of public policy related to science, engineering, and medicine.
 This includes policy for science (how we nurture the health of the research enterprise) and science for policy (how we use knowledge more effectively to achieve social goals), with emphasis on the latter.
 Issues is a place where researchers, government officials, business leaders, and others with a stake in public policy can share ideas and offer specific suggestions.

 Unlike a popular magazine, in which journalists report on the work of experts, or a professional journal, in which experts communicate with colleagues, Issues offers authorities an opportunity to share their insights directly with a broad audience.
 And the expertise of the boardroom, the statehouse, and the federal agency is as important as that of the laboratory and the university.

 The ultimate purpose of the publication is admittedly idealistic but vital: Issues aims to improve the effectiveness of public and private policy in making a better world and to raise the level of debate and mutual respect among all those who appreciate the critical contributions of science and technology.